 Read more about the conditions for the bridging benefit (in Dutch).
 You can also apply for a reduction of or exemption for paying social insurance contributions.

 Wages for living – Leefloon

 Do you live in Belgium, and work in the Netherlands as a self-employed professional?
 Then you may be eligible for wages for living – so-called Leefloon.
 Whether or not you are eligible depends on your situation.
-You can find out by contacting the Public Center for Social Welfare (OCMW) in the municipality where you live.
+You can find out by contacting the Public Center for Social Welfare (OCMW, in Dutch) in the municipality where you live.